PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Similarly, your chances of getting standard or 'healthy' rates will drop if you have any of the following medical conditions.
 In some cases, they could even result in your life insurance application being declined:

 There are many places to get life insurance quotes.
 Many companies even offer instant life insurance quotes online.
+For starters, you can do a life insurance premium calculation to get a ballpark on how much coverage you need and how much it may cost.

 But remember, these quotes are only based on three factors – your smoking status, your age and your gender.
 They are not personalized to your specific health situation.